2010 Texas Tech Red Raiders football team: New Mexico

 The Red Raiders first drive of the 2nd quarter ended in a Barron Batch fumble in the Lobos' end zone.
 New Mexico recovered the fumble and returned it to their 7-yard line.
 The Lobos would be unable to capitalize on the turnover and punted the ball away 5 plays later.
 The next drive ended with a Red Raider field goal by Matt Williams for a score of 24–3.
 The Lobos first touchdown of the game came on the next drive with a B.R.
 Holbrook touchdown pass to Lucas Reed.
 James Aho kicked the extra point for the Lobos and brought the score to 24–10.
 The Red Raiders answered the Lobos' touchdown with one of their own on their next possession.
 This touchdown came way by a 25-yard Taylor Potts pass to Lyle Leong with a Matt Williams extra point for a score of 31–10.
 The Lobos scored the final score of the half after Chris Hernandez recovered his own team's fumble for a touchdown.
 James Aho kicked the extra point and brought the final score at the half to 31–17.

 The Lobos received the opening kick of the 2nd half.
 The Lobos first drive of the third quarter ended with a blocked punt by Jonathan Brydon of the Red Raiders, placing the ball on New Mexico's 1 yard for Texas Tech's first drive.
-The Red Raiders were able to capitalize on the turn over with a Baron Batch touchdown rush for 1 yard.
+The Red Raiders were able to capitalize on the turnover with a Baron Batch touchdown rush for 1 yard.
 Matt Williams successfully point after attempt would be the last score by either team in the 3rd quarter.
 The final score at the end of the 3rd quarter was 38–17.

 The Red Raiders would be the only team to score in the 4th quarter.
-Their first score would come during their first possession of the quarter when Tyler Potts completed at 11 yard touchdown pass to Lyle Leong.
+Their first score would come during their first possession of the quarter when Tyler Potts completed at 11-yard touchdown pass to Lyle Leong.
 Matt Williams kicked the extra point to bring the score to 45–17.
 The final score by either team came after a B.R.
-Holbrook pass was intercepted by Jarvis Phillips of the Red Raiders on the New Mexico 40 yard line.
-Phillips returned the ball 27 yards to the New Mexico 13 yard line setting the Red Raiders up for a 10-yard rushing touchdown by Steven Sheffield two plays later.
+Holbrook pass was intercepted by Jarvis Phillips of the Red Raiders on the New Mexico 40-yard line.
+Phillips returned the ball 27 yards to the New Mexico 13-yard line setting the Red Raiders up for a 10-yard rushing touchdown by Steven Sheffield two plays later.
 Matt Williams extra point was the last score of the game, bringing the final score to 52–17.

 The Red Raiders passed for a total of 310 yards, with Potts completing 24 of his 41 passes and Sheffield 2 of his 7 passes.
 Texas Tech led in rushing for a total of 152 yards.
 The Lobos passed for a total of 336 yards and rushed for 97 yards.
 New Mexico had a total of 3 turnovers, 2 interceptions and a fumble, and 2 blocked punts, in contrast to Texas Tech's 2 fumbles.